 Integrating social service planning with land use facility planning can provide opportunities for service providers to collaborate and partner to take advantage of limited resources by clustering community services within multi-purpose facilities or mixed-use neighbourhoods.
-This form of clustering, also known as a "community hub", enables service providers to better serve the needs of residents through the provision of a multi-purpose building that accommodates a number of service providers; a cluster of separate buildings; or space within separate buildings that provide a range of services that improve the quality of life for the whole community.
+This form of clustering, also known as a "community hub", enables service providers to better serve the needs of residents through the provision of a multipurpose building that accommodates a number of service providers; By providing leadership in coordinating the planning and delivery of community infrastructure, Markham can facilitate a more integrated approach to how planning for community facilities is done and how service providers interact with each other. a cluster of separate buildings; or space within separate buildings that provide a range of services that improve the quality of life for the whole community.